← Back to Blog

 On-Set Data Management: What It Is and Why It Breaks Productions

 Production days are long.
-Nobody wants to think about data management while they're in the middle of a 12-hour shoot.
-But the decisions made on set about how footage is copied, verified, and organized follow you all the way through post.
-Get it right and editorial gets clean, organized media from day one.
-Get it wrong and you're spending days chasing corrupted files or piecing together a broken folder structure.
+Nobody wants to think about data management in the middle of a 12-hour shoot.
+But the decisions made on set about how footage gets copied, verified, and organized follow you all the way through post.
+Do it right and editorial gets clean, organized media from day one.
+Do it wrong and you're spending days chasing corrupted files or piecing together a broken folder structure.

 Here's what on-set data management actually involves.